mwalczyk/polychora/README.md

 "T" (the author of Eusebeia, mentioned below) recommended the "double description method" for computing higher-dimensional convex hulls.
 This algorithm is implemented in the [cddlib](https://github.com/cddlib/cddlib) library and supposedly produces more geometrically accurate results.
 "T" also mentioned that many convex hull algorithms (including QHull) will "triangulate" the output, breaking it into n-dimensional simplices during execution.
 Since a 4-simplex is a tetrahedron, this makes the slicing procedure relatively straightforward.
 However, the resulting topology usually doesn't feel as "clean" as the output that I initially generated by manually tetrahedralizing the mesh.
 This might be because the resulting tetrahedra don't necessarily have uniform volume / size.
 Disabling the `Qt` triangulation flag in QHull would likely produce a set of non-simplical facet cells, which could be tetrahedralized manually using the aforementioned procedure, but this requires further investigation.

-One other idea I had exploits the fact that the dual of a regular polychoron is itself a regular polychoron.
+Another idea I had exploits the fact that the dual of a regular polychoron is itself a regular polychoron.
 For example, the 120-cell and 600-cell are dual to each other.
 This means that the vertices of the 600-cell (of which there are 120) correspond to the cell centers of the 120-cell.
 Recall that the 120-cell is composed of 120 dodecahedral cells.
 Generating the vertices, edges, and faces of a dodecahedron is easy, so we could, in theory, create 120 dodecahedrons (embedded in 4-space) and center each of them at one of the vertices of the 600-cell.
 This construction would give us the complete 120-cell.
 One problem I could forsee is, each of the dodecahedral cells may require some sort of rotation in order to form a fully closed hyper-surface.
 Let's think about the analogous problem in one lower dimension: a dodecahedron is composed of 12 pentagonal faces.
 We can create 12 regular pentagons in the XY-plane and translate each so that its center point coincides with one of the 12 vertices of the dodecahedron's dual (the icosahedron).
 To form a closed surface, we must rotate each face so that its outward normal aligns with the vector pointing from the dodecahedron's center towards the facet center.

 The software package [Stella4D](https://www.software3d.com/StellaManual.php?prod=stella4D) also has some interesting notes in the manual.